Cloud Security Best Practices

 Principle of Least Privilege

 Every identity — human or machine — should have only the permissions it absolutely needs.
 Overly broad permissions are the fastest path to privilege escalation and lateral movement.
+For a deeper dive, see identity and access management and RBAC explained.

 • Use role-based access instead of individual permissions